 Checklist of Required Items:

 1. Application: Albany Law School LL.M. for International Graduates application with all questions answered, electronically submitted and certified.
+No application fee required.
 Paper applications are not accepted.

 required.
 The following materials must be submitted through this service: